Recently updated on June 2nd, 2026 at 10:21 am

 You: Take Online Screening

-Determine if your situation is suitable for applying for an Illinois Civil No Contact Order by taking a short screening.
+Determine whether your situation may qualify for an Illinois Civil No Contact Order by completing a short screening.
+The screening will ask questions about your circumstances and help identify whether this type of protection may be available.
 You can begin by entering your ZIP code in the top right corner.

 Step 3